 Every year since it began in 1980, outdoor enthusiasts have flocked to Kendal Mountain Festival to celebrate international mountain film and all things adventure.
 This year I made my second pilgrimage, after being captivated by the festival atmosphere for the first time last year.
-The combination of stunning Lake District surroundings, inspiring events, and the most jaw dropping films, proved to be a complete sensory overload - in a good way!
+The combination of stunning Lake District surroundings, inspiring events, and the most jaw-dropping films, proved to be a complete sensory overload – in a good way!

-As we made our way from stand to stand, entering competitions and chatting to representatives from brands and organisations like the BMC and John Muir Trust, we stumbled into a free talk being given by Alan Hinkes
+As we made our way from stand to stand, entering competitions and chatting to representatives from brands and organisations like the BMC and John Muir Trust, we stumbled into a free talk being given by Alan Hinkes – an absolute legend in the mountaineering world.
+I couldn’t believe it was free!
+Listening to Alan’s incredible stories in his Yorkshire tones was surreal, yet the homely atmosphere felt like we were all sat in his living room with a cup of Yorkshire tea.
+The tents played host to an entire program of free talks and that was without even touching the main event program.

 The UK film premiere of Rotpunkt lived up to every expectation that I had, documenting Alex Megos’ efforts to unlock new levels of human potential in climbing.
 Alex himself took to the stage straight after the film, answering audience questions with dry humour and a sharp wittiness – which was right up my street!
 We went straight from the film to the Shackleton tent, donned some headphones, grabbed a pint, and danced like maniacs for 2.5 hours.
 I’d never considered going to a silent disco until it was recommended to me, and I’d definitely recommend it to you!
 I mean, where else can you go to a disco and choose between 2 channels of music, and have a cracking time with friends and strangers through only gestures and dance moves?
 Seriously, try it.